tlevine/multisensory-data-zipfian/data-dessert/readme.md

 * Lot is chocolate chip cookie cake.

 `private` is whether the parking lot owned by a private entity.
 It is formed from the `Owner` field.
-It corresponds to the type of icing.
+It corresponds to the presence of nuts in the cookie/brownie.

-* Public is white (vanilla) icing.
+* For a public parking lot, use the brownie/cookie **without** nuts.
-* Private is brown (chocolate) icing.
+* For private, use the one **with** nuts.

 `land.use.type` is the zoning of the land.
 Rather than representing this in the cookie, let's represent this in the map.